MikeHopley/ftl-ships-strategy/index.md

 Start fights with Dual Lasers and Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
 The Breach Bomb can be an effective crew-killing weapon too (target O2); remember that breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
-Anti-bio Beam is good for crew-kills early on, but falls off later; don't be afraid to sell it in exchange for something more straightforward.
+Anti-bio Beam is good for crew-kills early on, but falls off later; don’t be afraid to sell it in exchange for something more straightforward.
 Breach Bomb remains useful the whole game, but you may find something more potent instead.

 Start your second Slug on weapons, then move to engines as needed.
 Venting the front of the ship is awkward, so consider pre-venting and letting oxygen refill a bit.